 MJJC: Despite the evidence brought at the trial, despite the verdict of guilty, some people still think that Murray has been wrongfully convicted and that he is kind of fall guy for acts perpetrated by others.
 What would you say to these people?

-David Walgren: There were two people in the room during the night of June 25, 2009.
+David Walgren: There were two people in the room on the night of June 25, 2009.
 One was Conrad Murray, a medical doctor who is supposed to heal and care for people, and one was Michael Jackson.
 Michael Jackson put his life into the hands of Conrad Murray and Conrad Murray abandoned him.
 I do not believe Conrad Murray was wrongfully convicted, nor do I feel he is a fall guy for others.

 MJJC: At the press conference you couldn't answer the question of which case in your career was the most difficult one.
 Have you thought about it?
 Which case was the most challenging and why?

 David Walgren: This is a difficult question to answer because each case is so unique.
 Some are more complicated than others.
 Some are more emotionally taxing than others.
 Some simply last longer than others.
 Each case presents its own set of challenges and I am unable to single out a particular case as the most challenging.